MMB8004 : Ageing & Health

 Teaching Rationale And Relationship

-Recorded lecture material will provide students with current specialist knowledge from clinical experts in the field of ageing and health.
-These will be supported by online sessions with the lecturers to stimulate questions and discussions.
-Small group PIP seminars will complement the lecture materials and build on core research skills such as critical appraisal, abstract writing, essay writing and oral presentations.
-Embracing Flexible teaching, new approaches such as group online tasks (establishing student journal clubs, shared work on abstract preparation, making and discussing posters) have been included.
+Present in person lectures will provide students with current specialist knowledge from clinical experts in the field of ageing and health, with materials made available in advance and opportunity to ask questions during the lecture session.
+Lectures will be supported by access to pre-recorded lecture material and lecture transcripts.
+Seminars will complement knowledge by building on core research skills such as critical appraisal, abstract writing, essay writing and oral presentations.
+Aligned with Flexible teaching, group online tasks (shared work on abstract preparation, making and discussing posters) have been included.

 In addition to specialist knowledge, the key skills of critical appraisal, data interpretation and presentation will be practised with direct support in advance of assessments.
 Tutorials and online support will encourage the students to reflect on their learning and well as encouraging collaboration and teamwork.
 All of these activities relate directly to the learning outcomes above.